 When we were young we used to gather in the Jewish sport club 'Akoah' every Saturday.
+It was situated on Opalchenska Street.
 That was the place where one could meet friends.
-Stela, who introduced me to my future husband, lived in the Jewish quarter and that is how she knew my husband and his family.
+Stela (Ester), a Jewish friend from the university took me there once and she introduced me to my future husband.
+Stela lived in the Jewish quarter and that is how she knew my husband and his family.
 The young people in the club were interested in sports.
 They went there for training.